The

 the 1960s, most Legionaries went into exile, scattered across

 nations in Europe, North America, South America, and Australia.
-Horia

-Sima, from the 1950s onwards, had
+Horia Sima, from the 1950s onwards, lived in various places

-lived in various places throughout Germany, Italy, France, and
+throughout Germany, Italy, France, and finally Franco’s Spain

-Communist regime was overthrown in Romania, Sima
+Ceausescu’s Communist regime was overthrown in Romania, Sima and

-in Romania.
-Legionaries created various parties, although Sima
+Legionarism in Romania.
+Legionaries created various parties,

-movement.
-Sima died in May 25, 1993 in
+establish a large movement.
+Sima died in May 25, 1993 in Madrid,

-Madrid, Spain unable to end the quarrels among the various groups.
+Spain unable to end the quarrels among the various groups.

 and modern Legionaries today are still working to educate the